This accessibility statement applies to content published on the East Sussex Healthcare NHS Trust website.

 Accessibility of PDF documents

 Under the The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (“the Regulation”), we are not required to provide PDF documents created prior to 23rd September 2018 in an accessible format unless the PDF document is essential to service delivery (“Pre-2018 ESD Documents”).
 However, the Regulation permits derogation from the requirement to provide accessible Pre-2018 ESD Documents if this would result in a disproportionate burden on the provider.

 We are working towards making our patient information more accessible.
 This is part of a larger piece of work to renew and update patient information more generally.
 This project includes how we govern the information we provide patients, the structure of this information, the content of the information and ensuring that it is accessible for those who need it.

 We’ve assessed the resources constraint of fixing the PDF document and we believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
-However, this work will begin in October 2020 and we expect that it will take about 18 months to complete (March 2021).

 Content that’s not within the scope of the accessibility regulations

 Some of our PDFs and Word documents are essential to delivering our work.
 We plan to fix these or replace them with accessible HTML pages.